-- If the lens sticks (stops moving) on the eye, follow the recommended directions in "Care for a Sticking (Non-Moving) Lens".
+- Due to the reduction in light transmittance with cosmetically tinted lenses, some patients may experience visual symptoms while wearing the 1-DAY ACUVUE® DEFINE® Contact Lenses.
+In addition, some patients may experience peripheral awareness due to the opaque iris pattern. - If the lens sticks (stops moving) on the eye, follow the recommended directions in "Care for a Sticking (Non-Moving) Lens".
 The lens should move freely on the eye for the continued health of the eye.
-If non-movement of the lens continues, the patient should be instructed to immediately consult his or - Never wear lenses beyond the period recommended by the Eye Care Professional - The patient should be advised to never allow anyone else to wear their lenses.
-Sharing lenses greatly increases the chance of eye infections. - .
-If aerosol products, such as hair spray, are used while wearing lenses, exercise caution and keep eyes closed until the spray has settled. - Avoid all harmful or irritating vapors and fumes while wearing lenses. - Always discard lenses worn as prescribed by the Eye Care Professional. - Ask the Eye Care Professional about wearing lenses during sporting activities. • The patient should be advised to never rinse the lenses in water from the tap.
-Tap water contains many impurities that can contaminate or damage the lenses and may lead to eve infection or injury.
+If non-movement of the lens continues, the patient should be instructed to immediately consult his or her Eve Care Professional - Never wear lenses beyond the period recommended by the Eye Care Professional. - The patient should be advised to never allow anyone else to wear their lenses.
+Sharing lenses greatly increases the chance of eve infections. - If aerosol products, such as hair spray, are used while wearing lenses, exercise caution and keep eyes closed until the spray has settled. - Avoid all harmful or irritating vapors and fumes while wearing lenses. - Ask the Eye Care Professional about wearing lenses during sporting activities.